These exercises are done as soon as pain allows. In some cases within a day or so of injury after the acute stage.

 - Hold the position for about 5 seconds and return to the starting position.

-- This can be further progresses by raising the ankle of the knee using a foam roller.
+- This can be further progressed by raising the angle of the knee using a foam roller.

 Isometric quad prone